 For video pitches:

-- Videos can be any length, but remember, shorter is typically better.
+- Videos can be any length, but shorter is typically better.
 No short films (or for that matter, features).
+Must adequately convey to overall premise.

 - Concept MUST be for a feature-length film.
 Ideas for TV pilots, novels, short stories, and any other creative medium are not accepted.